This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Importance of a Balanced Diet

-- 80-90% quality layer feed as the nutritional foundation
+- 80-90% layer feed as your flock’s backbone.

-- 10-15% scratch grains for energy boosts
+- 10-15% scratch grains for energy bursts.

-- 5% treats like bananas for variety
+- 5% treats like bananas – good for chickens but don’t overdo it!

 Can Chickens Eat Banana Peels and Leaves